Cetirizine

-Cetirizine, sold under the brand name Zyrtec among others, is a second-generation antihistamine used to treat allergic rhinitis (hay fever), dermatitis, and urticaria (hives).
+Cetirizine is a second-generation peripherally selective antihistamine used to treat allergic rhinitis (hay fever), dermatitis, and urticaria (hives).
 It is taken by mouth.
 Effects generally begin within thirty minutes and last for about a day.
-The degree of benefit is similar to other antihistamines such as diphenhydramine.
+The degree of benefit is similar to other antihistamines such as diphenhydramine, which is a first-generation antihistamine.

 Common side effects include sleepiness, dry mouth, headache, and abdominal pain.
-The degree of sleepiness that occurs is generally less than with first-generation antihistamines.
+The degree of sleepiness that occurs is generally less than with first-generation antihistamines because second-generation antihistamines are more selective for the H1 receptor.
+Compared to other second-generation antihistamines, cetirizine can cause drowsiness.
+Among second-generation antihistamines, cetirizine is more likely than fexofenadine and loratadine to cause drowsiness.

 Use in pregnancy appears safe, but use during breastfeeding is not recommended.
 The medication works by blocking histamine H1 receptors, mostly outside the brain.

+Cetirizine can be used for paediatric patients.
+The main side effect to be cautious about is somnolence.